IshitaP26/ISA-Taskphase/logisticregression/README.md

 Depending on the data present, the function of z will take up the form z = b0 + b1x1 + b2x2 + b3x3... + bnxn for n number of data inputs.
 To model the data set accurately and attain precise values of the coefficients(b0,b1,b2...) the stochastic gradient descent can be used.
 In general, the process of minimizing a function based on a certain cost function is called gradient descent.
 Stochastic gradient descent, in specifics, is the process of evaluating and updating the coefficients for every iteration, so as to minimize the error in the model that is finally created.
 The equation used to update the coefficients, based on the quadratic cost function, is:
                          b = b + alpha * (y-prediction) * prediction * (1-prediction) * x.

-Here, b is the coefficient that is being optimized
-      alpha is the learning rate
-      y is corresponding y value of that data point prediction is the value attained by 1/(1+(e^-z)) x is the corresponding input value
+Here, b is the coefficient that is being optimized, alpha is the learning rate, y is corresponding y value of that data point, prediction is the value attained by 1/(1+(e^-z)) and x is the corresponding input value.

 So after performing numerous iterations upon the coefficients, a highly accurate value of the coefficients is attained which can then be used in the sigmoid function to receive the probability for any of the x inputs.